iamgio/pikt/README.md

 ## Command arguments

 The following arguments execute tasks and exit when completed.
+These are handy shortcuts that replace several manual actions, such as image transformations, while being unrelated to code generation and compilation.

 - `-downloadcompiler=type[,version]` downloads the zipped Kotlin compiler for the given platform (`jvm`, `windows`, `macos`, `linux`).
 `version` defaults to `1.6.10`.